fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/autocomplete/funding_agency.md

 ## POST

 This route sends a request to the backend to retrieve funding agencies matching the specified search text.
-Agencies are returned in the order they are expected to be displayed.

 + Request (application/json)
     + Attributes (object)